dargall91/Krampus/QualityPolicy.md

 **Developer Checklist**

+- [ ] No spotbugs SA errors in newly written code
+- [ ] No significant checkstyle errors in newly written code
 - [ ] Commit name follows naming guidelines described in QualityPolicy
 - [ ] Unit tests are in separate commits and named correctly per QualityPolicy
 - [ ] Code for completed stories meets all acceptance criteria for the user story